zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/workflows/boundary-events.md

 ---

 {{% alert color="info" %}}
-Non-interrupting boundary events were in public beta in Studio Pro 10.15 and released in GA in Studio Pro 10.16.
+Non-interrupting timer boundary events were in public beta in Studio Pro 10.15 and released in GA in Studio Pro 10.16.
 {{% /alert %}}

 ## Introduction